Mathis679/TechnicalTestBeeFirst/README.md

 ### Features

-You can write the id of a dailymotion video and click on the button "validate".
+You can write the `id` of a dailymotion video and click on the button **Validate**.
 App will make a call to the dailymotion API to get the metadata video.
 If an error occurred, the error will be displayed in a Text UI element, otherwise, the video player will be shown and will automatically play the video.

-Application supports landscape mode and will display the video in fullscreen or a message if no video is currently displayed.
+Application supports **landscape mode** and will display the video in fullscreen or a message if no video is currently displayed.